rikunert/rikunert.github.io/_posts/2017-06-01-star-trek-episodes-ratings.md

 [The Measure of a Man](http://www.imdb.com/title/tt0708807) | [TNG](http://www.imdb.com/title/tt0092455) | 9.1
 [The Visitor](http://www.imdb.com/title/tt0708645) | [DS9](http://www.imdb.com/title/tt0106145) | 9.1

-Man trekkies won't be surprised to hear that Star Trek: The Next Generation dominates the top 10.
+Many trekkies won't be surprised to hear that Star Trek: The Next Generation dominates the top 10.
 This series is generally regarded as the high point of Star Trek television.
 However, I was shocked to find that the worst Star Trek episode is from The Next Generation, too: [Shades of Gray](http://www.imdb.com/title/tt0708772).

 This made me wonder what the best Star Trek series is.
 From the table below, you can see that the five Star Trek series so far are extremely similar in terms of the average episode rating, whether measured in terms of the mean or the median.
-However, this does not correspond to viewers rating the series as whole in which case The Next Generation is king.
+However, this does not correspond to viewers rating each series as a whole in which case The Next Generation is king.

 Series | mean IMDb episode rating | median IMDb episode rating | IMDb series rating
 ----------|----------|----------|----------